marwamiro/sphere/doc/sphinx/cfd.rst

 of the residual.

-The updated values are at the end of the iteration stored as the current values, and the average value of the normalized residual is found.
+The updated values are at the end of the iteration stored as the current values, and the maximal value of the normalized residual is found.
 If this value is larger than a tolerance criteria, the procedure is repeated.
 The iterative procedure is ended if the number of iterations exceeds a defined limit.